 - IAS PROFESSIONAL COURSES

 This involves the phase I and phase II training explained above.
 Also the all India tour is included in this course.
 They also go for a week-long attachment with the Bureau of Parliamentary Studies in which they are exposed to the functioning of the Indian Parliamentary system.
 They also visit the President of India, the Vice-President of India, the Prime Minister of India and other dignitaries during this period.
 Subjects taught here are:

-- Agriculture /Land Management and Administration Rural Development /Decentralization and Panchayati Raj.
+- Agriculture /Land Management and Administration of Rural Development /Decentralization and Panchayati Raj.

 - Urban management/Infrastructure and Public-Private Partnership.

 - E-Governance/Office Management/Administrative Skills Soft skills (Leadership, Organizational Behaviour, Inter-personal skills) Projects Management.